-Protesting is confrontational and often attracts the police’s attention.
-Sometimes the police accommodate a protest and don’t exercise their authority.
+Protesting often attracts the police’s attention.
+Sometimes the police accommodate a protest and do not exercise their authority.
 You may consider contacting the police before a protest, to allay their concerns about the protest’s intentions.
 However, the police often do exercise their authority by (sometimes pre-emptively) arresting and detaining people suspected of committing offences.

-A local council must consult the police before granting a permit for the use of council land, or for a road closure, or for anything else that the council believes will facilitate a public protest being held by a permit applicant (s 6A Summary Offences Act 1966 (Vic) (“SO Act”)).
+Local councils must consult the police before granting permits for the use of council land, or for road closures, or for anything else that the council believes will facilitate a public protest being held by a permit applicant (s 6A Summary Offences Act 1966 (Vic) (“SO Act”)).

 If engaging in a protest that you anticipate may result in arrest or detention, it is good to understand the nature and scope of police powers, and the common charges laid against protesters.